jwala-222/NES-CareerAI/HOW_IT_WORKS.md

 It’s a project made to help students get career suggestions based on their strengths and interests.

 You type something like:
-> “I enjoy solving math problems and understanding how machines work.”
+> “Drawing”

 And NES-CareerAI will suggest job roles like:
-- Data Analyst
-- Mechanical Engineer
+- Ceramic Artist
-- Research Scientist
+-
 Now let’s break down how it works under the hood.

 ---